Disability + poverty crushes children’s lives

-Too many children with impairments living in the poorest families and communities – surrounded by disabling barriers – are neglected, abused, left out of school, viewed as a burden, seen as unemployable as adults… And it’s wrong.
+Too many children with impairments living in the poorest families and communities – surrounded by disabling barriers – are sick, dying, lonely, neglected, denied education, abused, viewed as a burden, and not able to achieve their God-given potential… And it’s wrong.

 Right now, children in desperate need of medical care and support in the poorest communities of the world are being left behind.
-Too often, these children are overlooked by governments and international development organizations.
-And each day, kids are dying.
+Too often, these children are overlooked by governments and international development organizations

 Children living in poverty with disability are too often seen as less valuable, cursed, less than human.
 They’re hidden away, sometimes out of shame, but more often because parents are trying to keep their kids safe while families struggle to put food on the table and a roof over their heads.